jonlpersson/ed-latimore/site/_posts/2021-08-31-how-to-be-charismatic.md

 Just keep reading to find out how.

-{% include widgets/toc.html heading="How to be more charismatic" list-items="Don&rsquo;t complain&mdash;it&rsquo;s not attractive, Develop your self-confidence, Learn to connect with others, Let people know you&rsquo;re listening, Face your dark side, Work on your non-verbal signals, Go out and get good at something" list-ids="1-quit-complaining, 2-develop-your-self-confidence, 3-learn-how-to-talk-to-people, 4-let-people-know-youre-listening, 5-face-your-demons-the-dark-side-of-charisma, 6-work-on-your-body-language, 7-get-good-at-something" %}
+{% include widgets/toc.html heading="How to be more charismatic" list-items="Don’t complain—it’s not attractive, Develop your self-confidence, Learn to connect with others, Let people know you’re listening, Face your dark side, Work on your non-verbal signals, Go out and get good at something" list-ids="1-quit-complaining, 2-develop-your-self-confidence, 3-learn-how-to-talk-to-people, 4-let-people-know-youre-listening, 5-face-your-demons-the-dark-side-of-charisma, 6-work-on-your-body-language, 7-get-good-at-something" %}

 ## What charisma isn’t